bredamatt/cardano-notes/revealjs/Economics/economics.md

 ## Staking

 ADA held on the Cardano network represents a user’s stake in the protocol, the size of which is proportional to the amount of ada held.
-Important to note is that like other protocols, ADA token holders don't have to lock up there tokens.
+Important to note is that like other protocols, ADA token holders don't have to lock up their tokens.
 Users who hold a stake in Cardano can earn passive rewards for validating blocks.
 The amount of rewards they can earn is proportional to the amount of ada they pledge or delegate to a stake pool.

 ### Stake pool